DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

 - **Least privilege**: a principle stating that subjects are granted only the privileges necessary to perform assigned work tasks and no more

 - 2.3.1 Information and asset ownership
-  - **Data owner**: the person who has ultimate organizational responsibility for data; usually sr. manager (CEO,president, dept. head); data owners typically delegate data protection tasks to others in the org
+  - ☪️**Data owner**: the person who has ultimate organizational responsibility for data; usually sr. manager (CEO,president, dept. head); data owners typically delegate data protection tasks to others in the org
+  - ☪️**Asset Owner**: identifies the individual(s) responsible for protecting the asset or for delegating the task of protecting the asset

 - 2.3.2 Asset inventory (e.g., tangible, intangible)
   - **Inventory**: complete list of items.
 In most organizations, changing processes so that new systems and devices are added to inventory before they are deployed is the first step in making sure asset inventories are current.
-While it can be a lot of work, the most complete inventory of active systems and devices can be created by determining what is connected to the network and then finding those assets.
+While it can be a lot of work, the most complete inventory of active systems and devices can be created by determining what is connected to the network by looking at logs, and then finding those assets.
+RFID tags are a common solution for tracking hardware assets and equipment.
+They can be queried wirelessly at varying ranges depending on the tags and may be built-in to hand-held readers or even included in doorways or arches to track items as they enter or leave a facility.
+Visual inventory relies on staff checking items, MAC addresses are hardware addresses for networked devices.
   - 🍏**Tangible assets**: include hardware and software assets, cables, and buildings owned by the company.
   - 🍏**Intangible assets**: things like Patents, databases, and formulas, copyrights, a company’s reputation, and other assets representing potential revenue
     - an org should keep track of intangible assets, like intellectual property, patents, trademarks, and company’s reputation, and copyrights to protect them
+    - To protect intangible inventories (like intellectual property, patents, trademarks, and company’s reputation, and copyrights), they need to be tracked
     - note: patents in the US are valid for 20 years
   - 🍏**Personnel Assets**: Employees

 - 2.3.3 Asset management
   - Asset management refers to managing both tangible and intangible assets; this starts with inventories of assets, tracking the assets, and taking additional steps to protect them throughout their lifetime
   - **Accountability**: ensures that account management has assurance that only authorized users are accessing a system and using it properly
-  - **Hardware assets**: IT resources such as computers, servers, routers, switches and peripherals
+  - 🍏**Hardware assets**: IT resources such as computers, servers, routers, switches and peripherals
     - use an automated configuration management system (CMS) to help with hardware asset management
     - use barcodes, RFID tags to track hardware assets
-  - **Software assets**: operating systems and applications
+  - 🍏**Software assets**: operating systems and applications
     - important to monitor license compliance to avoid legal issues
     - software licensing also refers to ensuring that systems do not have unauthorized software installed
-  - To protect intangible inventories (like intellectual property, patents, trademarks, and company’s reputation, and copyrights), they need to be tracked
-- **NIST SPECIAL PUBLICATION 1800-5**: IT Asset Management Reference Architecture
+- **NIST Special Publication 1800-5**: IT Asset Management Reference Architecture
-     -  Tier 1 Systems: Tier 1 systems collect, store, and analyze the data that they receive from the Tier 2 systems.
+     -  🎈Tier 1 Systems: Tier 1 systems collect, store, and analyze the data that they receive from the Tier 2 systems.
 They allow users to analyze the data and to visualize it for further analysis. e.g splunk
-     -  Tier 2 Systems: Tier 2 is composed of systems that each perform a unique task.
+     -  🎈Tier 2 Systems: Tier 2 is composed of systems that each perform a unique task.
 Each Tier 2 system is fully capable of collecting, storing, and analyzing data pertaining to its unique task.
 The middle tier systems filter relevant and desired data from the raw data collected and forward this data to the analysis engine and visualization tool for further analysis e.g Fathom, Bro, Snort, OpenVAS, WSUS, BelManage, BelManage Data Analytics, Puppet, openswan, iStar/C-Cure Controller
-     -  Tier 3 Systems: Tier 3 systems are the assets (end points) on the enterprise network that are owned by the enterprise, such as workstations, switches, servers, users’ laptops, virtual machines, and other devices.
+     -  🎈Tier 3 Systems: Tier 3 systems are the assets (end points) on the enterprise network that are owned by the enterprise, such as workstations, switches, servers, users’ laptops, virtual machines, and other devices.
 All enterprise assets are monitored from the start of their lifecycle until disposal by the systems in the Tier 2.
 Device location, owner, installed software catalog, current security vulnerabilities, and abnormal traffic activity are captured to allow for better visibility by administrators e.g AD, camera, PC, laptops, mobile phones, router and firewall
-     -

 [2.4](#2.4) Manage data lifecycle (OSG-9 Chpt 5)
 - 2.4.1 Data roles (i.e., owners, controllers, custodians, processors, users/subjects)
   - 🔴**Business/Mission Owners**:-  Typically own processes or programs. they ensure that all operations fit within the business goals and mission.
-This task includes ensuring that collected data is necessary for the business to function.
+      - This task includes ensuring that collected data is necessary for the business to function.
 Collecting unnecessary data wastes time and resources.
-Because the business/mission owner is primarily concerned with the overall business, conflicts between data owners, data custodians, and system owners may need to be resolved by the business/mission owner, who will need to make the best decision for the organization.
-Business owners are most likely to select and apply COBIT to balance the need for security controls against business requirements.
-Business owners have to balance the need to provide value with regulatory, security, and other requirements.
+      - Because the business/mission owner is primarily concerned with the overall business
+      - Conflicts between data owners, data custodians, and system owners may need to be resolved by the business/mission owner, who will need to make the best decision for the organization.
+      - business owners are tasked with ensuring that systems are fulfilling their business purpose
+      - Business owners are most likely to select and apply COBIT to balance the need for security controls against business requirements.
+      - Business owners have to balance the need to provide value with regulatory, security, and other requirements.
 This makes the adoption of a common framework like COBIT attractive.
-Business owners are typically project or system owners who are tasked with making sure systems provide value to their users or customers.
+      - Business owners are typically project or system owners who are tasked with making sure systems provide value to their users or customers.
+      - Mission owners are typically program or information system owners.

-  - 🔴**Data Owner**: the entity that collects/creates the PII and is legally responsible and accountable for protecting it and educating others about how to protect the data through dissemination of intellectual property rights documentation, policies and regulatory requirements,
-       - specific protective measures that are expected of custodians, and compliance requirements.
+  - 🔴**Data Owner**: the entity that collects/creates the PII and is legally responsible and accountable for protecting it and educating others about how to protect the data through dissemination of intellectual property rights documentation, policies and regulatory requirements, specific protective measures that are expected of custodians, and compliance requirements.
        - Data owners are tasked with making decisions about data, such as who receives access to it and how it is used.
+       - The data owner bears responsibility for categorizing information systems
        - The data owner has ultimate responsibility for data belonging to an organization and is typically the CEO, president, or another senior employee
        - Data owners are more likely to ask that those responsible for control selection identify a standard to use if they are not also acting as business owners.
        - They are responsible for classifying the data that they own as well as assisting with or advising the system owners on security requirements and control selection
-       - The data owner is the person responsible for classifying data, selecting the required controls for each classification, and selecting baseline security standards for the organization.
+       - The data owner is the person responsible for classifying data, delegates selection of the required controls for each classification to system owners, and selecting baseline security standards for the organization.
        - data owner is the person respsonible for classifying, categorizing, and permitting access to the data; the data owner is the person who is best familiar with the importance of the data to the business
        - The data owner sets the rules for use and protection of data.
    - 🔴**System owner**: controls the computer storing the data; usually includes software and hardware configurations and support services (e.g. cloud implementation)